vivid-planet/comet/.changeset/new-vans-report.md

 "@comet/admin": patch
 ---

-Select: Fix default getOptionValue implementation for values not beeing an object
+Select: Fix default getOptionValue implementation for values not being an object